mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 ### *First Mover Advantage in a New Market*: Blockchain Distributed Applications Development

-* Blockchain development, specifically distributed applications and smart contract development, is a new innovator/early adopter market for developers and partners as well as enterprise organizations.
+* Blockchain development, specifically enterprise distributed applications and smart contract development, is a new innovator/early adopter market for developers and partners as well as enterprise organizations.
 This represents a huge *first mover advantage* opportunity for .NET and C# by supporting and leveraging the NEO Blockchain as a platform - attracting: a) more developers, b) more partners, and c) more organizations and customers to the Microsoft ecosystem.

    ![The Technology Adoption Curve](./images/TheTechAdoptionCurveHighlighted.png)